donguklim/Ghost-of-Tsushima-Grass-plus-Rotational-Dynamics/README.md

 }
 ```

-Even this corrected equation is ignoring an important physical consideration.
+Even this corrected equation ignores an important physical consideration.

-#### Wind and Air friction are not Point Forces
+#### Wind and Air Friction are not Point Forces

 Wind does not push a pivoted bar only at the open end point of the bar.

 Wind is pushing the bar along its whole line segment.
-This is same for the air friction.
+This is the same for air friction.

-More physically accurate torque calculation on a straight bar is calculated by itegrating the point torque along the line segment.
+A more physically accurate torque calculation on a straight bar is calculated by integrating the point torque along the line segment.

 If there is a straight bar, and the wind is uniform along the bar's line segment, the torque T is
 ```math